SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 The original authors who kickstarted this document are listed in alphabetical order.
 Each of us contributed significantly by taking a leadership role in specific areas.
-Each chapter originally had a primary author who kicked off the intial writing, but in the end, each of us made significant contributions to each chapter throughout the project.
+Each chapter originally had a primary author who kicked off the initial writing, but in the end, each of us made significant contributions to each chapter throughout the project.

 Current Authors